Borghese-Gladiator/expense-tracker/README.md

 ## Notes

 ### To Do
-- [ ] streamlit - build in container to be deployable (Docker AND Kubernetes)
----
-- [ ] client - Streamlit
 - [ ] client - Excel
   - [ ] spike: build in Google Sheets
 - [ ] client - PNG or PDF summary